 2. Insulate, insulate, insulate.

-Insulation is just not another winter thing.
-As well as keeping you warm and cosy in the colder months, insulation will also keep your house cool in the summer.
-It is expensive but once again, can easily be justified by lower energy costs and a healthier home.
+Insulation is not just a winter thing.
+As well as keeping you warm and cosy in the colder months, insulation will help keep your house cool in the summer.
+It can be expensive up front but should mean lower energy costs and a healthier home.

 4. Pot some herbs.